Libyan comedian says harder to joke without Gaddafi

 | BENGHAZI, Libya

-BENGHAZI, Libya For 35 years Milood Amroni, Libya's top comedian, used humor as a weapon to poke fun, ever so carefully, at the government of Muammar Gaddafi.
+BENGHAZI, Libya For 35 years Milood Amroni, Libya's top comedian, used humour as a weapon to poke fun, ever so carefully, at the government of Muammar Gaddafi.

-But an uprising wrested Amroni's home, the eastern city of Benghazi, from Gaddafi's rule months ago.
+But an uprising against Gaddafi's rule wrested Amroni's home, the eastern city of Benghazi, from Gaddafi's rule months ago.
 While the revolution means Amroni is finally able to joke openly without fear of disappearing into prison, he says he's had enough of political jokes and wants to move on.

 "I felt I had to start again from the very beginning," Amroni told Reuters.